gillianlyle/weather-app/README.md

 This mini project was created to

-1. a 5-day weather forecast, where each day shows the high and low temperatures
+1. display a 5-day weather forecast, where each day shows the high and low temperatures

 ------